zeroibc/my-mac-os/README.md

 > [wallpaper link](https://fotoz.com/wp-content/uploads/2016/10/photo-1414073246499-c5edeb261baa.jpeg)

 ## Applications
 I use a lot of applications on my mac.
-Here is a list of the ones that I love and use the most in my day to day life, sorted by their importance :
+Here is a list of the ones that I love and use the most in my day to day life, sorted by their importance:

 ### 1. [Alfred](https://www.alfredapp.com/)
 - This is by far my favourite application that I have.
 It saved me a lot of time in my life